w3c/csswg-drafts/css-overflow-5/carousel-explainer.md

 This is typically accomplished through the use of Javascript, as can be seen in the [Web Accessibility Initiative Carousel example](https://www.w3.org/WAI/tutorials/carousels/working-example/).
-However, this should be simple to express and declare in CSS.
+However, the interactivity state of carousel pages is necessarily dynamic.
+Being able to express this in CSS allows authors to correctly reflect this expected design without tracking and updating the script via state.

 ### Stylable columns